 “Hey!
 I was here first!”

-The club is packed.
+The nightclub was packed.
 And the bar – packed too – extends the entire length of a wall, with maybe 50, maybe more just crowded around it vying for attention and a turn.

 I happened to walk up at the right time, in the right place.